 Challenges of leadership, onboarding, and transitions in the COVID-19 era

-According to Michael, we are facing some of the biggest challenges in modern times due to the pandemic, and businesses are doing their best to adapt to the crisis.
+According to Michael, we are facing some of the biggest challenges in modern times due to the pandemic, and businesses are doing the best they can to adapt to the crisis.
 The top four leadership challenges that companies are grappling with are:

 - Onboarding new hires and promoting leaders in remote, hybrid, and in-person work environments.